-As you navigate cancer, you might not know what to expect or what questions to ask.
-Rest assured, that’s normal—and we are here to guide you.
-Get help, whether you are:
+get_helpAs you navigate cancer, you might not know what to expect or what questions to ask.
+Rest assured, that’s normal—and we are here to guide and help you.

-Navigating a new phase:
+Navigating a cancer diagnosis:

 How We Can Help